micro-community/development/design/tenancy.md

 # Tenancy

-Micro is moving to become a multi-tenant system by default.
+Micro is moving towards becoming a multi-tenant system by default.

 ## Overview

+[Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) is the ability to support multiple tenants in a single system.
-Micro needs the ability to define multi-tenancy in a clean way that does not require the developer or user to deal with the issue.
-We should be able to segregate data belonging to different users, customers and teams paying for isolated platforms.
+Micro is now moving towards supporting multi-tenancy.
+We need the ability to define multi-tenancy in a clean way that does not require the developer or user to deal with the issue.
+We should be able to segregate data and services belonging to different users, customers and teams paying for isolated platforms.

 ## Design